-I don't think so, the piece of shi.. is still the same, this is only minus of my job, that I have to use jira daily! lol :)
+I don't think so; the "piece" is still the same, this is the only minus of my job, that I have to use JIRA daily! lol :)

 I feel you.
 I found ways to make it more manageable - since I was the only designer at my last company, I could have it only show my issues and I was only responsible for moving them from backlog (my own backlog not the whole team's, since everything else was development related), to in progress and then to in QA, after which the PM would take over.

 I can't remember where it is but you can customise the 'new issue' screen to have less than a million options.

 Thanks for that tip Cristian, will look at this.
 Hopefully the "bold new brand" will affect the current product as well ;) so we'll suffer less.

 While the new "A" mark is a nice graphic, it is generic.
 Any company could use a graphic A. Using the Greek God Atlas provided something a bit more concrete, something that Atlassian could "own".

 The Atlas mark reminds me of those gym and supplement logos I see everywhere.